octaviotron/zimbra/notes-cluster.md

     git gcc make automake autoconf libtool pexpect python-requests
 ```

 It is important to set an FQDN hostname.
-In cups01 do:
+In cups01 node do:

 ```
 hostnamectl set-hostname "cups01.domain.tld" && exec bash